Syn3rman/CHAOSS-microtasks/README.md

 Work done can be found [here](./microtask1/README.md)

+## Microtask #2:

+> Task: Create a Python script to execute Perceval via its Python interface using the Git and GitLab backends.

+Work done can be found [here](./microtask2/README.md)

+## Microtask #3:

+> Task: Based on microtask #2, try to answer the following questions

+Work done can be found [here](./microtask3/README.md)

 ## Microtask #4:

 > Task: Set up a dev environment to work on GrimoireLab.